 Dr. George Ruthven, was born in Clearville, Orford Township in Chatham-Kent in 1836.
-His parents were Neil Ruthven and the former Sarah Gillies and he was one of 12 children.
-Some of his siblings included; Nancy, John, Hugh, James, Archibald, Janet, Colin, Duncan and Mary.
+He was one of 12 children born to Neil Ruthven and the former Sarah Gillies.
+His parents were farmers and his siblings included; Nancy, John, Hugh, James, Archibald, Janet, Colin, Duncan and Mary.

 Dr. Ruthven graduated M.D. from the University of Michigan in 1862 and he is regarded as the first physician to set up a medical practice in Thamesville.
 His practice was located at the Mayhew Hotel, where he also lived.

 Dr. Ruthven was listed in the Kent, Lambton and Essex County Directory and Gazetteer for 1865 (see the ad below) and 1866 as a Coroner for Kent County.